About

 • Improve the quality of their experience of living.

 People come to counseling because there’s something they want to make better or different in their lives.
 People come to coaching because they are at the precipice of the next big thing and need an experienced collaborator to help them make the leap.
-People come to improv because they want to:
+People come to Coaching Groups because they want to:

 • Gain trust in themselves and others.